JoeyStanley/real/resources.md

 * *[tidymv: Tidy Model Visualisation](https://github.com/stefanocoretta/tidymv)* is an R package by [Stefano Coretta](https://stefanocoretta.github.io) that lets you visualize GAMMs using tidyverse-friendly code.

 * *[GAMs in R](https://noamross.github.io/gams-in-r-course/)* by [Noam Ross](https://www.ecohealthalliance.org/personnel/dr-noam-ross) is a free interactive course on GAMs in R.

+* Since model objects can get huge, you might want to try [Joyce Cahoon's](https://jcahoon.netlify.com/#about) [butcher](https://jcahoon.netlify.com/post/2019/08/08/model-butcher/) package to reduce the size of those giant objects.

 <br/>